Joel Quenneville: Chicago Blackhawks

+Quenneville was hired as a pro scout by the Chicago Blackhawks in September 2008.

 On October 16, 2008, Quenneville was promoted to head coach of the Chicago Blackhawks, replacing former Blackhawk Denis Savard.

 On December 1, 2009, he received his 500th win as a coach in an 11-round shootout battle against the Columbus Blue Jackets.
-In his first two seasons with Chicago, he led the team to the 2009 Western Conference Final and the 2010 Stanley Cup Finals.
+In his first two seasons with Chicago, he led the team to the 2009 Western Conference finals and the 2010 Stanley Cup Finals.
 With the Blackhawks' victory over the Philadelphia Flyers in the latter, Quenneville earned his first Stanley Cup as a head coach.

+On October 7, 2010, in the 2010–11 season opener in a 4–3 OT loss against his former team, the Colorado Avalanche, becoming the second coach in history to coach 1,000 games and play 800 games as a player.

 On December 18, 2011, he earned his 600th career coaching win, winning 4–2 against the Calgary Flames.

-Quenneville earned his second championship as a head coach against the Boston Bruins during the 2013 Stanley Cup Finals, cementing his status as one of a handful of Chicago head coaches with multiple championships (the others are George Halas of the Chicago Bears, Phil Jackson of the Chicago Bulls, and Frank Chance of the Chicago Cubs).
+After the Blackhawks clinched the Presidents' Trophy in the lockout-shortened 2012–13 season, Quenneville earned his second championship as a head coach against the Boston Bruins during the 2013 Stanley Cup Finals, cementing his status as one of a handful of Chicago head coaches with multiple championships (the others are Frank Chance of the Chicago Cubs, Rube Foster of the Chicago American Giants, George Halas of the Chicago Bears, Willy Roy of the Chicago Sting, and Phil Jackson of the Chicago Bulls).

 On March 19, 2014, Quenneville became just the third head coach in NHL history to record 700 wins.
-On March 23, 2015 Quenneville reached 750 wins as a coach.